rikulo/rikulo-docs/stream/Getting_Started/Hello_World.md

 Inside the `web` directory, create a directory named `webapp`.
 All your server-side Dart code reside in this directory.
 In additions, any files under `webapp` directory cannot be accessed directly from the clients.

-> The application, on the other hand, can access, forward and include any files.
+> The application, on the other hand, can access, forward and include any files under `web`.

+Here is the directory structure to create in this sample.

+    hello-world/
+      pubspec.yaml
+      web/
+        index.html
+        webapp/
+          main.dart

+> Notice that the `web` directory is required since [pub](http://pub.dartlang.org/doc/package-layout.html) installed packages only under `web`, `test` and `example` directories.

 ##Create pubspec.yaml